Being a student isn’t easy. You’ve got to adapt to living independently, make sure you’re studying enough, and try to manage your budget carefully.

 1. Use your student card

-The single most important tip on this list is to make the most of your student card.
-It can give you big discounts on on many popular brands, so you'll be able to save money on everything from clothing to restaurant food!
+The single most important tip on this list of how to save money as a student is to make the most of your student card.
+It can give you big discounts on on many popular brands, so you’ll be able to save money on everything from clothing to restaurant food!
 There are different versions of the student card system in the UK, the USA and Australia.